mcanlas/multiset/README.md

 A **multiset** is a set with duplicate members.

 As of version 2.11, Scala's collections framework does not include multisets.
-This implementation seeks to fill that void.
+This library seeks to fill that void.

 This implementation of a multiset does not exhibit any unique performance characteristics.
 It's actually just a convenience wrapper around `Map[T, Int]`.